 What Kind of Features Should I Look for in a Milling Machine?

 There are a lot of different features available in conventional milling machines, and what you’ll need will depend on your needs during the milling process.
 Here’s a comparison of some of the most common you’ll find available based on the basic components of the equipment.
 Horizontal Milling Machine Vs. Vertical Milling Machine Generally, a universal milling machine is simply defined as a rotating spindle that allows materials to be removed.
 However, it’s the spindle axis that determines whether it’s a horizontal milling machine or a vertical milling machine.
 On a horizontal milling machine, the spindle axis moves along the X axis, or horizontal axis.
 By comparison, a vertical milling machine moves the spindle axis along the Y axis, or vertical axis.

 A variable speed head milling machine is fairly common, and it allows the spindle speed to be adjusted to provide the best possible cut of the production piece, depending on the type of material being used.
 This makes it ideal in custom shop and repair applications, rather than mass production, though it can increase the value of mass production milling equipment as well by providing flexibility for changes in the line.

-Not typically as useful on a CNC mill, which can move the part along a range of the different axis, a rotary table is generally very handy on a manual milling machine.
+Not typically as useful on a CNC mills, which can move the part along a range of the different axis, a rotary table is generally very handy on a manual milling machine.
 Because the machinist must move the part through a range of different positions, the rotary table is a flat surface that makes it much easier for you to access different areas of the part being milled.

 Turret and End Mills